raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 - Thanks — Andy, Toad, Vachi, Jackson, Scratchminer, and those who waited patiently!

 # Changelog

+## Version 1.0.0b3
+### ???

+- Fixed embarrassing bug when refreshing data from weather screen
+- Added pause screen images with instructions for each screen
+	 - Moved the version number in here, too
+- Added recent locations list when changing your local area
+	- Also added option to decide how many locations are saved (if at all)
+- Added scroll bar to Options menu
+- Fixed bug where crank noise in the weather screen would change at the wrong height
+- Options can now be cycled through with the A button as well as the D-pad
+- Added save flags on every scene change, instead of just on exit.
+- Added "Time display" option, with 24-hour, 12-hour, and System selections.

 ## Version 1.0.0b2
 ### 03.03.2025